Updated: Friday 19 July 2024

 Burn Bullock was shut down as a pub 15 years ago and since then, the building has fallen into disrepair.

-The council has made repeated attempts, and issued legal orders, to compel the freeholders to act to repair it.
+We have made repeated attempts, and issued legal orders, to compel the freeholders to act to repair it.
 However, no action was taken by the freeholder.

-The council also issued a notice to cease occupancy of the building and the unauthorised business activities in the yard.
+We also issued a notice to cease occupancy of the building and the unauthorised business activities in the yard.

 This was not complied with either; and the council was considering its next move before the fire took place.

-However, agencies - including the council - carried out multiple site inspections, including last year, to try to ensure the safety and security of the building and those living in it.
+Agencies - including the council - carried out multiple site inspections, including last year, to try to ensure the safety and security of the building and those living in it.
 But, again, the agencies were unable to further intervene due to the limitation in the powers available to them.

 White Hart